 The board of directors oversee TIC & Group of Companies.
 The TIC Board of Directors are appointed by the Tłı̨chǫ Government.

-Michael Templeton is a lawyer who has been practicing law in the business and tax area for more than 30 years.
-He is a partner at McMillan LLP and is co-chair of the firm’s Aboriginal tax group.
+Michael was re-appointed to the TIC Board of Directors in February 2019.
+Michael Templeton is a lawyer who has been practicing business and tax law for more than 30 years.
+He is a partner at McMillan LLP and is cochair of the firm’s Aboriginal tax group.
 Michael regularly provides strategic, tax and business advice to his clients on major transactions and everyday operational issues.
-Over the past few years, Michael has assisted a number of First Nations in structuring and implementing the acquisition of major infrastructure projects, including hydroelectric power facilities and transmission lines.
+Over the past few years, Michael has assisted several First Nations in structuring and implementing the acquisition of major infrastructure projects, including hydroelectric power facilities and transmission lines.
 Michael has argued cases before all levels of court, including the Supreme Court of Canada.
-MIchael is an avid pilot who loves the outdoors and is always looking for an excuse to go flying, camping or hiking
+Michael is an avid pilot who loves the outdoors and is always looking for excuses to go flying, camping or hiking.

 To learn more on how to become a board member for TIC & Group or if you have questions about the board, please contact email@example.com or by fax (867) 766 3441.